DIPPAS: A Deep Image Prior PRNU Anonymization Scheme: Proposed Methodology

-The image generation pipeline is the following: \begin{enumerate} \item We normalize the input query image $\I$ in the range $[0,1]$ to better adapt to the CNN computation dynamics. \item The CNN input tensor $\mathbf{z}$ is a realization of white gaussian noise with zero mean and standard deviation $0.1$, with the same size of image $\I$.
-We found uniform distributions to be less effective; we are convinced the white gaussian noise is able to excite a broader frequency range and can produce better images. \item We optimize the weights of the CNN through the ADAM algorithm by minimizing~\eqref{eq:dip_prnu}.
+As we previously reported, the proposed \gls{dip} process can generate multiple images with attenuated \gls{prnu} traces.
+Referring to \cref{fig:dip_scheme}, the generation pipeline is the following: \begin{enumerate} \item The \gls{cnn} input tensor $\mathbf{z}$ is a realization of a zero-mean white gaussian noise, with the same size of image $\I$.
+We found uniform distributions to be less effective; we are convinced the white gaussian noise is able to excite a broader frequency range and can produce better images. \item We optimize the weights of the \gls{cnn} by minimizing~\eqref{eq:dip_prnu}.
 The optimization is performed over the generator weights $\T$.
 Notice that the PRNU injection weight $\gamma$ acts as a trainable layer of the architecture, so $\gamma$ is estimated directly during the inversion.
-Specifically, $\gamma$ is clamped to be positive, as negative $\gamma$ values are not model representative. \item At each minimization step, the generated image $\I_{\T}$ is saved only if the \gls{psnr} with respect to the original image $\I$ is above a certain threshold $\tpsnr$.
-This is done in order to guarantee a sufficiently good visual quality for the generated image. \end{enumerate}
+Specifically, $\gamma$ is clamped to be positive, as negative $\gamma$ values are not model representative. \item At each minimization step, we generate an image $\I_{\T}$, which is saved only if the \gls{psnr} with respect to the original image $\I$ is above a certain threshold $\tpsnr$.
+This is done to guarantee a sufficiently good visual quality for the generated image. \end{enumerate}

-The \gls{dip} process ends when the \gls{psnr} between the generated image $\I_{\T}$ and the initial image $\I$ overcomes a threshold of $39 \textrm{dB}$.
+The minimization process ends when the \gls{psnr} between the generated image $\I_{\T}$ and the initial image $\I$ overcomes a threshold of $39 \textrm{dB}$.
 The maximum number of iterations is anyway fixed to $10000$.
-In doing so, after the \gls{dip} process ends, a pool of $M$ generated images ${\I_{\T}}^{(m)}, m \in [1, M]$ with PSNR $\geq \tpsnr$ has been collected.

-For the sake of clarity, Figs.~\ref{fig:dip_inversion_example_img} and \ref{fig:dip_inversion_example} report one example of the inversion process, showing the evolution of the CNN-generated image, together with its PSNR with respect to the original image and its NCC with the source device PRNU as a function of iterations, respectively.
+In doing so, after the \gls{dip} process ends, a pool of $M$ generated images ${\I_{\T}}^{(m)}, m \in [1, M]$ with \gls{psnr} $\geq \tpsnr$ has been collected.
+For the sake of clarity, \cref{fig:dip_inversion_example} and \cref{fig:dip_inversion_example_img} report one example of the inversion process, showing the evolution of the \gls{cnn}-generated images, together with their \glspl{psnr} with respect to the original image and \glspl{ncc} with the source device \gls{prnu}.

-It is worth noticing that, although DIPPAS involves the optimization of CNN parameters, it is not trained to reconstruct a target image by learning from ground truth samples.
-The deep features are learnt out of the input image $\I$ by minimizing the functional $J(\T)$ in a way that can be seen as overfitting.
-However, \gls{dip} belongs to the context of inverse problems, where of course the modeling fits the acquired image.
-The main difference is that the optimization is performed in the space of the CNN parameters instead of the image space.